jz674/Markov-Documentation/README.md

 # [markov.run][5]
 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Screen%20Shot%202021-02-06%20at%203.12.06%20AM.png)

-## Automatically Design and Update Test Scripts
+## Deploy with Confidence
 > Made by Developers for Developers

-Markov automates the process of creating, updating, and running test scripts that model your customer's web traffic.
-Each script creates the abstraction of a synthetic user that is interacting realistically with the API layer of your application.
+Markov ensures that any changes you make to your application still perform as expected.

+Markov does this by forwarding synthetic user traffic to your test servers.
+The synthetic traffic models your customers' behavior so we can realistically test the robustness of your test cases and trigger bugs/edge cases before your users do.

 # Table of Contents
 - [Mission](#mission)